-It seems to me that some churches in America are free-falling into ineffectiveness.
-Are we becoming prey to the religious spirits?
+New apostolic reformation is on the move.
+It seems to me that some churches are free-falling into ineffectiveness.
+Are we becoming prey to religious spirits?
 Have we become so inner-focused that we ignore the needs of those around us?
 If we don’t keep the Great Commission in the forefront of our ministries are we prime candidates for lukewarmness and apathy?

 We have become experts at “having church.”
 We offer great music, great preaching, and great programs, but we still haven’t changed the basic pattern the apostolic reformation addresses.
 For example, some think ministry responsibilities belong solely to the seminary graduate or the chic T. V. evangelist.
 Others still bring the lost to their pastor so he can lead them to Jesus.
 Still, others bring the sick to someone in a pin stripped suit for healing.
 If believers do not make any attempt to lay hands on the sick or lead people to Jesus, then we have failed miserably as church leaders.
 Have you noticed how unpopular it is to deal with demon spirits, hurts and wounds – and especially deliverance matters?
 We can’t afford to ignore what we are called to deal with.
 What about words like sin, cross, repentance or hell?